If you’re looking for simple ways for how to cool upstairs of a 2-story home, you’ve definitely come to the right place.

-The major advantage to ventless portable evaporative coolers is that they can easily be moved from room to room and don’t require any setup.
+The major advantage of ventless portable ventless air conditioners is that they can easily be moved from room to room and don’t require any setup.

 If you’re looking for an efficient way to cool a 2-story house, you should consider this as an option.

-Our guide on the best portable evaporative cooler models shows you what key features to look for and how to get the best one for your needs.
+Our guide on the best ventless air conditioner models shows you what key features to look for and how to get the best one for your needs.